robert2021south/docs.robertwp.com/rw-postviewstats-pro/en/guide.md

 ### 2.5 Multisite Support

 - **Per-Site Tracking:** Each site maintains its own view counts.
-- **Network Admin View:** Super admins can view and manage statistics across the entire network.
+- **Network Admin Controls:** Super admins can enter the purchase code in the Network Admin to activate Pro features and push unified settings to child sites, but they cannot view or manage individual sites’ statistics from a single, network-wide dashboard.

 ---

 ## Support

-For more details, licensing, or updates, visit [Codecanyon - CVCP](https://codecanyon.net/).
+For more details, licensing, or updates, visit [Codecanyon - RWPSP](https://codecanyon.net/item/rw-postviewstats-pro/12345678).